cockroachdb/cockroach-cloud-sdk-go/docs/PrivateEndpointServicesApi.md

 **endpointId** | **string** | endpoint_id is the ID for the VPC endpoint on the customer&#39;s side. |

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSetAwsEndpointConnectionState struct via the builder pattern

 Name | Type | Description  | Notes